 Heinz began by researching the animal and its natural habitat before visiting the Evelyn Haim-Swarovski equine farm – and its two zebra residents.
 This gave Heinz the opportunity to study the animals a little closer and in real life.
 In the end, the SCS Zebra Amai is largely based on one of the local zebras called Helmut.

-Using digital computer modelling, the sketches were converted into a three-dimensional representation.
+Using digital computer modeling, the sketches were converted into a three-dimensional representation.
 At this stage, different stances and expressions could be experimented with until the perfect pose was found.

 Step 3: Design model

 Once a final design was settled on, designer Heinz Tabertshofer and the product developer worked together to optimize the angles of the facets, to ensure the masterpiece would sparkle at its best.
 When they were satisfied, the Zebra Amai boasted 457 facets and a resin replica could be produced.